chadwhitacre/openpath/_posts/2024-06-20-the-historical-case-for-fair-source.md

 OSI-approved license.

 **Open Source was born precisely as a tenuous alliance of community and commercial interests**.
-The first Open Source project, Mozilla, was a single-vendor commercial Open Source project.
-Dirk, Thierry, and others who wish to chide, must chide Netscape.
-If single-vendor is to be written out of the OSD, then the alliance seems to have run its course.
+The first Open Source project, Mozilla, looks more like a single-vendor commercial Open Source project than one might expect.
+If single-vendor is to be written out of the OSD, however, then perhaps the alliance has run its course.

 ## Fair Source Is a Good Way Forward